DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 ### Slicing Datasets

-Another useful feature of the `Dataset` class, which it inherits from `NDCube` is the ability to "slice" the dataset and get a smaller dataset, with the array and coordinate information in tact.
+Another useful feature of the `Dataset` class, which it inherits from `NDCube`, is the ability to "slice" the dataset and return a smaller dataset, with the array and coordinate information in tact.
 The syntax for this is exactly as you would expect for a NumPy array, but it is worth taking quick look at how the coordinates are handled.

 For example, to extract the Stokes I component of the dataset we would access the first item of the first axis: